 - Similarly, from 1991, during Ekanaathi Shashti of every year, all the trustees and devotees participate in taking Shaneshwar Palki on foot, with great fanfare, from Shanishingnapur to Paithan.

-How to reach Shani Shingnapur Temple
+How to reach Shani Shingnapur Temple?

-Places to visit near Shani Shingnapur Temple
+What are some places to visit near Shani Shingnapur Temple?

 Some of the places that one can visit near Shani Shingnapur Temple are: